Create Websites for Kids – the Zen Way

 If you’ve ever spent a day or two with children (when being a grown-up actually) you probably know that they are more active, curious and tireless than anybody of us.
 They can be absolutely terrible if you are not ready to play, jump and sing with them for the whole day long.
-When designing a website for children you may face the same problem when children become bored on your site and immediately go away.
+When designing a site for children with a kids website builder you may face the same problem when children become bored on your site and immediately go away.
 They are not like grown-ups who may consider it to be valuable to look better for the appropriate info.
 Children are super intuitive and they evaluate things in a few seconds – if a site doesn’t look attractive it is bad.
 And there is nothing to talk about.

 Thus we hope you understand that it’s not the same matter to create websites for kids and for adults.
 These audiences are too different by psychology, lifestyle and the way of thinking.
 What’s good for one type of site visitors won’t work for another ones and vice verse.
 So let’s try to find out more about how children perceive the web and how to make them become interested in your site to come back for more.

 If you’re thinking that children are the target audience of the future website you’re initially wrong.
 It’s quite natural to suppose all children as end-users.
 However, it’s an ideal variant that is quite difficult to be realized.

 There are different types of people who may be interested in using your site, among them are parents, teachers, tutors, baby sitters and children of different age groups.
 We’d like to range children for 3 groups.
 Please note that the differentiation is rather relative and it can have some practical specifications.